updated on 13 March 2023

 Yes, you’re only just starting a three-year (or longer) degree, so giving much thought to what happens after you graduate may understandably be a low priority compared to the exciting opportunities that lie in the immediate future.

-But law firms start recruiting their future trainees at an almost ridiculously early stage, with some even offering training contracts to first-year students.
-Rightly or wrongly, this means that you’ll need to make decisions about what you want to do once you graduate and where sooner rather than later.
+However, law firms start recruiting their future trainees at a very early stage, with some even offering training contracts to first-year students.
+This means that you’ll need to make decisions about what you want to do once you graduate sooner rather than later.

 To get started, see this checklist for researching law firms and read our advice on the resources to use during your research.